ptrn2l2/docker-openssl/README.md

 > Use ${PWD} in PowerShell, $(pwd) in bash, %cd% in cmd.exe

-Generate a self signed cert for "example.com" domain that lasts for ~1 year (NOTE: for wildcard sites you'll need configuration files)
+Generate a self signed cert for "example.com" domain that lasts for ~1 year (NOTE: to use wildcard in /CN you'll need configuration files)

 ~~~~powershell
 docker run --name gen-ssl-key-cert-pair --rm -it -v ${PWD}:/wrk ptrn2l2/openssl req -new -x509 -days 365 -newkey rsa:4096 -subj "/C=IT/ST=IT/L=CE/O=IT/OU=ITDept/CN=example.com" -nodes -keyout /wrk/selfsigned.key -out /wrk/selfsigned.crt